Seven Myths About Pet Diabetes

 Myth #7: A diabetic pet’s quality and quantity of life is less than a healthy pet’s.

 Mostly false.
 Although diabetes can’t be cured, it is possible to successfully manage your pet’s diabetes through daily insulin therapy, an appropriate diet and regular physical activity.
-And when those actions are taken, there’s no reason why your diabetic dog or cat can’t fully live out the rest of his natural lifespan.
+And when those actions are taken, there’s no reason why your diabetic dog or cat can’t fully live out the rest of their natural lifespan.